 Watch out for over-application of fertilizer and only give the plant a diluted dose of a general-purpose house plant food once every other month during the growing season.

-Pothos plants need a steady but indirect source of light to keep their leaves healthy and colorful.
-Keep them out of direct light to avoid issues with drying and sunburn.
+Pothos plants need a steady but indirect light source to keep their leaves healthy and colorful.
+Keep them out of direct light to avoid drying and sunburn issues.

-Depending on how rapidly the plant grows, it may need repotting once every six months or even more frequently.
+Depending on how rapidly the plant grows, you may need to repot your pothos plant once every six months or even more frequently.
 Look for white roots growing out of the watering holes on the pot to know when to move up to a larger container.

 What’s more, Pothos plants are also easy to propagate if you’re ever looking to expand your collection.